-- > Monitor areas for regrowth, and develop key indicators against which to judge management success, or the need for remediation - > Provide after care works during the first 5 years following replanting: agro-technic specifications to be implemented as well as protection from cattle. - > Map and document annual evaluation of regrowth and canopy coverage.
+- > Monitor areas for regrowth, and develop key indicators against which to judge management success, or the need for remediation - > Consider the use of aerial drones or remote sensing in order to monitor areas for regrowth - > Provide after care works during the first 5 years following replanting: agro-technic specifications to be implemented as well as protection from cattle. - > Map and document annual evaluation of regrowth and canopy coverage.